Xymist/market-dojo-notebooks/cloud_services.md

 |||Can require official technical support to get anything major done|

 Tables make everything better.
 There wasn't a justifiable reason for a good chart or map in this particular investigation, but there were plenty of data to work with all the same.

+There were also a great many emails.
+An important thing to consider when you're contemplating a move of this kind, especially where it affects the nature of your underlying infrastructure, is how your larger or more paranoid clients might be disposed towards the changes.

+Such factors as location of data come into play; in our case some of our clients have a strong preference for their data being stored in the EU, subject to the Data Protection Act.
+This rules out the major US datacenters.
+Fortunately, all the services under consideration had datacentres in either the UK, Ireland or, for reasons best known only to them, Belgium.
+We also had to consider encryption and colocation of data, such as would occur in a shared database or shared hosting.
+An encrypted-at-rest VPS is the very minimum expected, however, so those were not significant barriers.

+Had we been looking at smaller hosting providers, or at self-hosting, we might also have had to consider redundancy of hardware in addition to the redundancy of data; one of the major advantages of using the large cloud providers is that they have all those concerns in hand; barring natural disasters, enemy action or Outside Context Problems they are unlikely to suffer full loss of data; mitigation of at least the first and in many cases the second can be performed relatively simply by having backups in a datacenter in another country.